taichi-dev/taichi/docs/utilities.rst

 You can also override default logging level by setting the environment variable ``TI_LOG_LEVEL`` to values such as ``trace`` and ``warn``.

-Trigger GDB when the program crashes:
+Trigger GDB when the program crashes
 --------------------------------------

 .. code-block::